protesilaos/my-website/_codelog/2022-09-19-emacs-notmuch-indicator-prototype.md

 give you an idea of what this is.

-[ I have been using a variant of `notmuch-indicator` for more than a year, as part of my personal Emacs config. ]
+[ I have been using a variant of `notmuch-indicator` for more than a year now, as part of my personal Emacs config. ]